o2r-project/o2r-meta/README.md

 Options:

-+ `debug` : option to enable verbose debug info where applicable
++ `-debug` : option to enable raise error and provide verbose debug info where applicable

 Each tool then has a number of required arguments: